katie-hughes/unitree_ros2/README.md

 **Authors**: Katie Hughes, Nick Morales

-This is a set of ROS2 packages designed to control the Unitree Go1 robot in low level mode.
+This is a set of ROS2 packages designed to control the Unitree Go1 robot.
 This repository was forked from [Unitree's 'Ros2 to Real'](https://github.com/unitreerobotics/unitree_ros2_to_real) package with some modifications to make adding custom control more streamlined.
 It also includes a copy of [unitree_legged_sdk v3.5.1](https://github.com/unitreerobotics/unitree_legged_sdk/releases/tag/v3.5.1).

 ## How to run